 At Canatella Dental, we are committed to providing the highest quality dental care to promote healthy smiles.
 Part of our commitment to dental excellence includes educating our patients.
 In an effort to ensure you maintain a happy and healthy mouth, we want to raise awareness about the connection between alcohol abuse and oral health.
-As your New Orleans dentist, we are here to protect your smile with the information you need about the impact of alcohol consumption on your teeth and what you can do to combat the risk factors.
+As your dentist, we are here to protect your smile with the information you need about the impact of alcohol consumption on your teeth and what you can do to combat the risk factors.

 It’s estimated about 44 percent of adults over the age of 18 in America consume at least 12 alcoholic drinks per year.
 While most do so responsibly, alcohol consumption of any kind still impacts your oral health negatively.
 However, those who abuse alcohol, roughly 14 million Americans, have an increased risk for damaging their oral health.
 In fact, 80 percent of those who abuse alcohol have a form of gum disease and tooth decay.
 Not to mention, it’s estimated one-third of those may have precancerous lesions, increasing the risk for oral cancer.